Book of Hebrews

 "Why lift up the hands which hang down, and the feeble knees;"

-In a similar way, though clearly being concerned with this life, the author of Hebrews teaches that they lift hands which hang low, and feeble knees, “making straight paths for your feet, lest that which is lame be turned out of the way; but let it rather be healed.” (ver 13).
+In a similar way, though clearly being concerned with this life, the author of Hebrews teaches that they lift hands which hang low, and feeble knees, "making straight paths for your feet, lest that which is lame be turned out of the way; but let it rather be healed." (verse 13.)
 Just looking back to Paul and his illustration of believers running for an imperishable crown seems so important here.
-We're running, but like if we literally run our body at some point just gives out, it fails and forces us to stop, no matter how badly we might want it to go on.
+We're running, but like when we literally run our bodies grow weary, they eventually fail us, no matter how badly we might want it to go on.
 Still in Hebrews we lift our knees up again, and we lift our hands again, because the word and spirit hasn't failed even if we do.

 So the author is writing to believers, but he's afraid they may be turned out of the way, having their weak lame body parts drawn off of the path.
 Here we have a charge to stay in the way, to stick to the narrow path, not being drawn off as we're tempted to do by various things.